ashang-org/puddle/README.md

 **Warning: This doesn't compile right now for anyone except me**.
 When the Travis build above is passing, you will know that this is fixed.
 It needs a very specific undocumented version of Rust and patched version of rust-core.

+I will also probably not fix it unless I start working on this again.

 # puddle

 A tiny 32-bit kernel written in Rust, for fun.
 Splashing in puddles is fun but often impractical, and your feet get wet. unless you wear boots.